bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit/system.rst

 privileges.
 Any changes are stored to the :ref:`ivy-yaml` file.

-You need to specify an email address for administrators as they are used to send notifications of critical events to, e.g. licence violations.
+You need to specify an email address for administrators as they are used to send notifications of critical events to, e.g. license violations.

 .. note::
     Changes to administrators will only take effect after you restart the